Guide for Authors

 Discussion

 This should explore the significance of the results of the work, not repeat them.
 Please avoid extensive citations and discussion of published literature.
-Results and Discussion may be in two separate sections or presented together.
+Results and Discussion presented together.

 Conclusions